Contact Us | Site Map | Search

-HBS Facility
+HBS Facilities

 Natural Resources

 The Station grounds contain over 70 acres of relatively little disturbed woodlands bounded by State and Federal lands.
-Scientists and students also have access to 172,500 acres of mixed mesophytic woodlands, old fields, and grasslands in the US Forest Service's Land-Between-the-Lakes Natural Recreation Area including several experimental watersheds.
-Additional opportunities exist nearby for the study of environmental impacts of agriculture, strip mining, petrochemical processing, shipping and electricity generation.
+Scientists and students also have access to 172,500 acres of mixed mesophytic woodlands, old fields, and grasslands in the US Forest Service's Land-Between-the-Lakes Natural Recreation Area including experimental watersheds.
+Additional opportunities exist nearby for the study of environmental impacts of wetland restoration, agriculture, strip mining, petrochemical processing, shipping and electricity generation.

 There are ample opportunities for recreation at or near the Station including swimming, sailing, canoeing, fishing, horseback riding, hiking and camping.